josselinbuils/utils/doc/getIn.md

 # getIn

-Allows to get a value deeply in an object without throwing an exception if the path does not exist.
+Retrieves a value deeply in an object without throwing an exception if the path does not exist.

 ```typescript
 function getIn(obj: any, key: string, defaultValue?: any): any